KIPAC/Physics89L/docs/setup.md

 1. Install the github desktop app from here: [https://desktop.github.com/](https://desktop.github.com/)
 2. Once you have installed it, click on the "Current Repository" box in the upper left corner.
 This gives you a text box and a pull-down menu.
      1. Alternatively, where it says "Let's get started!", click "Clone a Repository from the Internet", and then select the "URL" tab.
-3. Type in 'KIPAC/Physics89L' into the test box and select "Clone Repository..." from the pull down menu.
+3. Type in 'KIPAC/Physics89L' into the test box and select "Clone Repository..." from the drop-down menu.
 4. This will "clone" the repository onto your computer, for example putting it in "Documents/GitHub/Physics89L"
      1. You can always change this installation location if you have already have a file organization structure in place on your laptop.
 5. At any point you can then update your local copy from the "origin" repository by clicking on "Fetch Origin" button.